DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 When we hit a wall, we can clone a copy of ourself and send it off in another direction.

-Since we just hit a wal, we can send the copy in the direction we came from
+Since we just hit a wall, we can send the copy in the direction we came from

 This is easy to do in #animateAStep.